HimanshuKhandelwal1/Machine-Learning/README.md

       - __k-means Clustering__
       - __Hierarchical Clustering__

+## Some other areas of Machine Learning Algorithm
 ### Association Rule Learning
    - Assocaitive learning is a rule based Machine Learning method for discovering the interesting relations between the variables in a large datasets.
 It is used to uncover how the items are related to each other in a shoping mall or mart.
    - In this I have implemented the most popular Association rule algoritham: